Power Green Pineapple Smoothie

 This smoothie happens to be vegan — not because I follow a vegan diet, but because I just wanted to go for simplicity here.
 That simplicity looks like this:

-The green apple adds a nice dimension in flavor and also thickens it up slightly.
-The chia seeds are great because they’re nutritional powerhouses.
-I have a big bag of them and love to throw them into my smoothies, overnight oats, or make chia pudding with them.
+The green apple adds a nice dimension in flavor and also thickens the smoothie up slightly.
+The chia seeds are nutritional powerhouses, so I love throwing them into my smoothies, overnight oats, or make chia pudding.

 As far as sweetening this smoothie up, I wanted to use a natural sweetener instead of sugar.
 Agave syrup is something I like to use in my smoothies because it’s flavorless.
 This way, the greens, pineapple, and apple flavors really shine through.
 I used a tablespoon here, but if you like yours sweeter, you can add up to a tablespoon more.

 If you’re skeptical of green smoothies, this Power Green Pineapple Smoothie will really surprise you.
 You can taste the greens, but the pineapple and apple makes this so sweet and refreshing that you don’t mind a bit.
 I mean, my kids are downing these things like they’re milkshakes, which is definitely sayin’ something. 🙂

 Peach Pineapple Chai Smoothie by Girl Versus Dough

 Strawberry Mango Spinach Smoothie by Making Thyme for Health

 Serving Size: 1 smoothie

 Amount Per Serving: Calories: 217 Total Fat: 2g Saturated Fat: 0g Trans Fat: 0g Unsaturated Fat: 1g Cholesterol: 0mg Sodium: 81mg Carbohydrates: 50g Fiber: 8g Sugar: 39g Protein: 5g